Psychology (PSY)

 Pre-requisites: PSY111

-Course offered: SEM
+Course offered: FA, SP

 PSY232 A Life Lived Well: Positive Psychology and Human Adjustment (3 course hours)